How To Get Started With Omnichannel Marketing Automation

 - Some Automation: Each channel is optimized, but you can’t work across channels.

-- Full Automation: Using a real-time SCV for a truly customer-centric omnichannel experience.
+- Full Automation: Using a real-time single customer view for a truly customer-centric omnichannel experience.

 Full automation makes it possible to meet the customer at every step of the journey with relevant, timely content.
 We’ll discuss solutions that don’t require full automation, but keep in mind that it’s ideal for creating the consistent, convenient customer experience that customers now expect.

-You need their information to make its way to the nearest store, move into their digital profile, and eventually becomes a part of the next email marketing campaign.
+You need their information to make its way to the nearest store, move into their digital profile, and eventually become a part of the next email marketing campaign.

 You’ll need people to take notes, make calls, and send emails.
 It’s going to cost precious time and billable effort to keep the hard-coded systems and processes running at a consistent rate.
 In 2019, there’s no reason for so much manual labor to go into menial, daily tasks.

 A true SCV means all channels report back to the customers.
-Each channel delivers and receives information from a central location.
+Each channel delivers and receives information from a central location, which means you can deliver the same experience in your online store as your physical one.

 2. Adaptive Email Campaigns